TFCA Annual Conference Graphic

 As communities experience increasing call volumes and natural disasters, like the 2024 Smokehouse Creek Fire, how are you determining where to focus your training efforts to improve emergency preparedness?

 In an era in which firefighters respond to much more than just structural fires, do you have the data to assess your agency’s level of preparedness to identify where training gaps exist?
-One of the most important aspects to assess a fire department’s operational preparedness is to analyze how its training program aligns with its readiness.
-How prepared is your personnel in mastering the fundamentals as well as the emerging threats?
+One of the most important aspects of assessing a fire department’s operational preparedness is to analyze how its training program aligns with its readiness.
+How prepared is your personnel to master the fundamentals as well as the emerging threats?

 As fire chiefs and training officers, we have an important role in ensuring our personnel are prepared for a wide variety of skills needed in today’s complex and evolving environment.